run2bizdocs/documentation/en-us/docs/4biz-helium/processes/knowledge/use/create-knowledge.md

 | View by | Select a criterion that references the actions you're allowed.
 By default, we have the options: ***All, Can Review, Can Approve, Can Publish***|
 | Situation | Select a criterion that matches the knowledge status.
 By default, we have the options: ***All, In drawing, In revision, Reviewed, In Publication, Published, Archived*** |
 | Folder | Select the folder where the knowledge was created.
 By default, we have the options: ***Service Desk, FAQ, For Approval, Partner Portal***|

+!!!
+TIP "TIP"

+    **For the Selection fields** - Other Itens can be created as the business needed.

 ### Creating Knowledge